grafana/Grafana-Alloy-for-Beginners/README.md

 }
 ```
 - The `loki.process` component parses the log contents as JSON, specifically the key "body" for use in subsequent stages.
-- It changes the actual log content to be logfmt andn forwards it to the `loki.write` component we will define in the next step.
+- It changes the actual log content to be logfmt and forwards it to the `loki.write` component we will define in the next step.

+*Create a `loki.write` component*
 ```
 loki.write "autologging" {